dorianps/SplitMe/README.md

 1. Unzip the content of the ZIP file.
 2. Put some high resolution images in the "source" folder.
 Some test images are already in the folder.
 3. Run Matlab and set the current directory where splitme is located.
-4. Write "splitt" on the command line.
+4. Write `splitt` on the command line.
 This will open the GUI with the first picture to split.

 How it works: